Fed nominee Brainard: Fighting inflation is top priority

 On Wednesday, the government reported that inflation spiked to 7% in December from a year earlier, the sharpest such increase in four decades.
 The acceleration of consumer prices has thrust Fed policy into the spotlight.
 The central bank is tasked by Congress with keeping prices stable and fostering “maximum employment.”

+Brainard said the Fed did not engage in “environmental policy” but still has a duty to evaluate possible risks.

+“We do have some sort of responsibility for understanding potential financial stability implications of a host of different kinds of things,” she said.
+“We don’t have any expertise in disease and pandemics.
+But certainly it turned out that the pandemic had enormous financial stability consequences.”

-In his testimony, Powell pledged that the Fed would accelerate its planned interest rate hikes, if needed, to curb high inflation.
+In his testimony Tuesday, Powell pledged that the Fed would accelerate its planned interest rate hikes, if needed, to curb high inflation.
 The Fed has held its benchmark short-term rate near zero since March 2020, when the pandemic plunged the economy into a deep recession.

 Fed officials have predicted that they will raise rates three times this year, though many economists envision four hikes.
 The rate increases, which, in turn, raise borrowing costs for many consumer and business loans, are intended to cool the economy, slow hiring and reduce inflation.